Yabodo/Dragons-of-Mugloar/README.md

 This is an implementation of frontend and backend solutions for Dragons of Mugloar, Bigbank's home assignment.
 It consistenly scores over 1000 points on auto-play.

+## Autoplay

+Starts a new game
+Fetches a list of ads
+Picks the best ads to solve and solves them
+Buys items to improve its chances.
+Repeats from step two until lives run out.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).